IntelligentSystemsLab/ST-EVCDP/README.md

 * `distance.csv`: Distances between nodes.
 * `information.csv`: Several basis information about the data, including pile capacity, longitude, latitude, whether or not located in the central business district (1:yes, 0:no), and whether or not on a time-based pricing scheme (1:yes, 0:no).
 * `occupancy.csv`: The real-time EV charging occupancy in studied areas.
+* `duration.csv`: The real-time EV charging duration in studied areas, i.e., the sum of charging time for all charging piles, unit in hour.
+* `volume.csv`: The real-time EV charging volume in studied areas, i.e., the total power consumption of all charging piles, unit in kWh.
 * `price.csv`: The real-time EV charging pricing in studied areas.
 * `time.csv`: The timestamps of studied period.
 * `Shenzhen.qgz`: The QGIS map file of Shenzhen city.

 ## Enviroment Requirement
 ```shell